 UK Residentials

 At the April residential you’ll meet your cohort from across the UK.
 This action-packed residential will allow you to hear from current students, alumni of American universities and experts in the admissions and test prep field.
-You will also spend time preparing to go on your US week and begin to work on elements of the US admissions application such as essays, the extracurricular list, and the ACT test in June.
+You will also spend time preparing to go on your US week and begin to work on elements of the US admissions application such as essays and the extracurricular list.

 A week in the US